philiplinden/yahs/docs/devlog.md

 # development log

+## 2024-11-14

+My focus today is to spend some time getting the balloon to "look right".
+Things like the balloon's shape, skin material, and thickness.
+Also things like the tether and a payload box.
+My plan for balloon material stress is to calculate stress from the change in surface area.
+The gas volume can change shape all it wants, as long as the density follows the ideal gas law.
+The balloon skin will stretch and deform to follow the gas volume shape, and the stress will be calculated from the change in surface area of the skin's mesh.

+My goal at the end of today is to see a balloon with a little payload hanging from it that slowly rises into the air.

+- Added a bunch of handy geometry functions to `properties.rs`.
+- Moved the `PbrBundle` into the `BalloonBundle` so the balloon is more tightly associated with its mesh, material, and transform.
+Here the PBR (physics based rendering) is not relevant to the physics simulation, it just happens to be the bundle that contains these components.
+- Added `PayloadPlugin` for spawning a payload and tether.
+Placeholder for now.
+- Removed `#![allow(dead_code)]` from a few modules as I remove placeholders.

 ## 2024-11-13

 Avian has its own `Mass` component but it is not as convenient for this project